pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-ebook.md

-# Overview
+# Create an ePub book

-You can use Pandoc to create an ePub book compatible with many readers and suitable for tablets and phones or for self-publishing on [Amazon](https://kdp.amazon.com/en_US/bookshelf).
+You can use Pandoc to create an ePub book suitable for tablets and phones or for self-publishing on [Amazon](https://kdp.amazon.com/en_US/bookshelf).

 ## Ingredients